 Driftwood Soldier isn’t your average mandolin-bass foot-stomping gutter-folk duo

 Growling and crooning, muttering about lost love, brimstone, and the glorious view from the underside of a rusty world-order, Owen holds the rhythm on mandolin and foot percussion.
-Bobby takes the opportunity to stretch bass notes into lyrical vines that vibrate somewhere north of your liver and flower unexpectedly at night.
-This is the kind of roots music that grows through the cracks in the sidewalk and drinks its rainwater laced with motor oil.
+To his left, Bobby stretches bass notes into lyrical vines that vibrate somewhere north of your liver and flower unexpectedly at night.
+This is the kind of roots music that grows through the cracks in a West Philly sidewalk and drinks its rainwater laced with motor oil.

 “A bluesy version of Nick Cave, with a nod to Tom Waits.”